snazrul1/Shingho/README.md

 Shingho is a robust, Python and Spark based statistical library designed for Big Data applications.

 Special features of the Shingho statistical library:
-- Multithreading capabilities
+- Multithreading capabilities to better parallelization
 - Leverages both SQL and MapReduce operations for faster processing
-- Enhanced partition management for key cardinality resistant operations

 ## Dependencies
 1. Python 2.7+